Cloudxtreme/KA/Readme.md

 ###Present state

 Pre-alpha stage.
-Some commands like `google`, `define`, `should I do this... or that` etc. work.
+Some commands like `google`, `define`, `should I do this... or that`, `urban foo bar` etc. work.
 Need to write more plugins, and improve overall app structure.
 Some UI improvement too.

 To use, run the `start` file in the root folder.
 Installing the `Lato` font will make it look more pretty.
 Requires Python 3.4 and GTK 3.10 to work (most recent distros will work out of the box, like Ubuntu 14.04 etc.).